-By inviting staff to visit each other's factories or offices, it builds relationships between companies and improves communication.
-When choosing a supplier, a business needs to consider several things.
-The first consideration is what price is the supplier charging?
+By inviting staff to visit each other's factories or offices, relationships between companies are strengthened and communication is improved.
+When choosing a supplier, a business needs to consider several things, one of the most important being the price that the supplier is charging.
 Firms will not always choose the lowest price as they need to consider other things, such as the payment terms.
 The repayment time the supplier is offering can range from a few days to as much as 120 days.
 A firm with cash flow problems may choose the longer repayment time, regardless of the price.
 A company with no cash flow problems may opt to pay in a shorter period with the incentive of a bigger discount.